-The Importance of Zero-Party Data in 2022
+The Importance of Zero-Party Data

 By Carl Bleich

-The Importance of Zero-Party Data in 2022
+The Importance of Zero-Party Data

 Table of Contents

-Note: Much of this content is derived from Bloomreach and Ansira’s “Zero-Party Tech Data” webinar.
-To go even more in-depth on zero-party data, watch the webinar on demand.
+Note: Much of this content is derived from Bloomreach and Ansira’s “Zero-party Tech Data” webinar.
+To go even more in depth on zero-party data, watch the webinar on demand.